xgiha/FancyCake-Ecommerce-Website-Frontend-UniversityProject-92-113/README.md

 # About the Project
 # Fancy Cake - E-commerce Frontend Website
-This is a front-end e-commerce website that has been built with HTML, CSS, and JavaScript.
-Website fully optimized for responsive design.
+This is a front-end e-commerce website that I built for a university project.
+I decided to commit it to GitHub in case someone finds it helpful.

 # Build With
 * HTML